 Hiker Profile: Art “Karts” Huseonica, boomer (67) – All business

 Art “Karts” Huseonica was a 67 year-old retired veteran of the U.S. Navy and academia when he took on the challenge.
-His approach to hiking the AZT was all business.
-On February 27 he got a ride from Patagonia, AZ to Montezuma Pass by Ken Morrow’s shuttle service, then hiked 1.8 miles southward to the trail’s starting point at the Arizona-Mexico border.
-From there, he headed north with a 42-pound (19 kg) pack on his back.
+His approach to hiking the AZT was “all business.”
+On February 27 he got a ride from Patagonia, AZ to Montezuma Pass by Ken Morrow’s shuttle service.
+Then he hiked 1.8 miles southward to the trail’s starting point at the Arizona-Mexico border.
+From there, Karts headed north with a 42-pound (19 kg) pack on his back.

 So business minded was Karts that he even lined up a few sponsors.
 He provided periodic updates on Twitter with snapshots of his views, campsites and noteworthy landmarks.
 On March 2, he woke up surrounded by snow.
 A week later, he struggled to find enough water to stay hydrated in 100-degree (F) heat.
 In an odd twist, he got snowed on again April 24th and May 4th.
 That’s Arizona for ya.